Size Up Your Kitchen Storage Space

 First, decide on the kitchen zones that suit your lifestyle.
 For example, cleaning, preparation, cooking, consumables and non-consumables.
 Think about who will use the kitchen and consider body heights, right- and left-handed cooks and the size of your household.
 What are your shopping habits?
 Do you tend to stock up on dry goods, shop at farmers’ markets?

-In the box to the right, we've provided a checklist to help you think through your storage needs.
-As you consider each item, think about how you're currently storing the item and write down how you want to be able to store it in your new kitchen.
+You may find it helpful to compile a list of the items, or categories of items, that you currently store in your kitchen.
+As you review your list, think about how you're currently storing each, and write down how you want to be able to store them in your new kitchen.